cmajorb/CrownofCrowns/README.md

 Clone this repository -- See here for tutorial https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository

-Make sure Docker Desktop is running (Just open it up)
+Make sure Docker Desktop is running (Just open it up or run the command sudo service docker start)

 Run the following command in your terminal in the root directory of this project: